 The authority for the issuance of General Obligation Bonds rests with the County Council.
 Approval must be received prior to the issuance of the bonds.
 In order to establish a safe level of debt, the State of South Carolina has established a limitation on the amount of General Obligation Debt that can be outstanding at any point in time.
 This limit assists in the establishment of sound fiscal management policies for the County, and helps to ensure the maintenance, or possible improvement, of the County's credit rating.
-In October 2011, the County's bond rating was reviewed by Moody's Investors Service, Inc., resulting in an Aa2 rating.
-Last year Fitch affirmed the County's rating of AA+ stable and most recently in August of 2014 Standard and Poor's affirmed the County's rating of AA.
+In September 2015, the County's bond rating was reviewed by Fitch Ratings, resulting in affirmation of the AA+ rating.
+This year Fitch affirmed the County's rating of AA+ stable and most recently in August of 2014 Standard and Poor's affirmed the County's rating of AA/Stable.

 The following chart indicates that the new debt planned to be issued in this five year plan could be repaid with the existing debt service millage, based on the revenue growth assumptions as stated below.
-See Note 1 regarding the projected ending cash balance for FY 2017-2023.
+See Note 1 regarding the projected ending cash balance for FY 2019-2022.
 The following chart shows the projected impact on the General Debt Service Fund from debt planned to be issued for general government purposes.